Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the afternoon of January 5, the Department of Preventive Medicine, Ministry of Health, quickly reported information on cases of pneumonia caused by the virus in humans in China.
 The Department of Preventive Medicine will continue to closely monitor the development of the epidemic situation to update and proactively provide and share complete and accurate information...

-According to the Department of Preventive Medicine, on January 2, 2025, a number of foreign websites reported on an outbreak of disease in China with many cases of pneumonia caused by the virus that causes pneumonia in humans (Human Metapneumovirus - HMPV) and stated that the disease spread rapidly with symptoms similar to the flu, COVID-19 and at the same time worried about another health crisis after COVID-19.
+According to the Department of Preventive Medicine, on January 2, 2025, a number of foreign websites reported on an outbreak in China with many cases of pneumonia caused by the virus that causes pneumonia in humans (Human Metapneumovirus - HMPV) and commented that the disease spread rapidly with symptoms similar to the flu, COVID-19 and at the same time worried about another health crisis after COVID-19.

 Immediately after receiving the above information, the Department of Preventive Medicine contacted the World Health Organization (in Vietnam and the Asia-Pacific region) and the Focal Point for the implementation of the International Health Regulations (IHR) of China (Chinese Center for Disease Control and Prevention).

-The Department of Preventive Medicine will continue to closely monitor the developments of the epidemic situation; closely coordinate with the World Health Organization, the focal point for implementing IHR in China to update information and proactively provide and share complete and accurate information, not to cause panic and anxiety but at the same time not to be subjective or negligent in the face of developments of the epidemic situation.
+The Department of Preventive Medicine will continue to closely monitor the developments of the epidemic situation; closely coordinate with the World Health Organization, the focal point for implementing IHR in China to update information and proactively provide and share complete and accurate information, not to cause panic and anxiety, but at the same time not to be subjective or negligent in the face of developments of the epidemic situation.

 (According to Suckhoedoisong.vn/Ministry of Health Information Portal)